-Finca el Puente Geisha
+Finca El Puente Geisha

-Finca el Puente Geisha
+Finca El Puente Geisha

 Expect sweet mandarin flavours with floral notes and a herbal twist from this award winning Geisha coffee.